The Northern Territory's tropical capital

 When to go

-The dry season, from May to October, is characterised by warm, dry, sunny days and cool nights.
-Temperatures range from 21–32°C, and humidity levels are between 60% and 65%.
+The dry season is characterised by warm, dry, sunny days and cool nights.
+Temperatures range from 21 to 32°C, and humidity levels are between 60% and 65%.
 The wet season is characterised by humidity levels in excess of 80%, followed by monsoonal rains and storms.
 Temperatures range from 25 to 33°C.

 Darwin’s events calendar is at its busiest in the dry.
 Highlights include the Darwin Festival and Darwin Aboriginal Art Fair (August), the Darwin Street Art Festival (August–September), and the Mindil Beach Sunset Market (April–October).Back to top